The Right Treatment for You

 The primary goal of genital wart treatment is the removal of the warts and to prevent a re-occurrence, when possible.
 If not removed, the warts can grow larger and more numerous.
 They can also spread to other areas, like from a woman’s vagina to her anus without any contact.
 In addition, there is evidence that these warts can become cancerous if left untreated.

-At HPV Centers of America, we offer three basic types of treatment options, and we will partner with you to help you decide which is best for your condition:
+At HPV Center of America, we offer three basic types of treatment options, and we will partner with you to help you decide which is best for your condition:

-Attacking HPV above and below the skin is highly effective because it uses the powerful antiviral drug Interferon to suppress the virus and lasers to vaporize the wart.
+We were an early adopter of what’s come to be known as combination therapy.
+Attacking HPV above and below the skin is highly effective because it uses the powerful antiviral drug Interferon to suppress the virus and the physical removal of the warts.
+How warts are physically removed depends on the severity of your condition.
+Removal methods include:

 - Surgery can include the burning or freezing of the wart, use of lasers to vaporize the tissue, or the conventional cutting off the lesion with a scalpel.